-Use the following procedure to ensure the DSC feature are functioning with another DSC radio.
+Use the following procedure to ensure the DSC feature are functioning with another DSC radio

-- 1. Press the Rev. The "DSC MENU" will appear in the display. - 2.
-Press the 💽 / 💌 keys to select the "DSC TEST". - Press the key, then select the station (name or MMSI number) to be sent the test signal with the / keys.
+- 1. Press the key.
+The "DSC MENU" will appear in the display. - 2.
+Press the 🔼 / 🔽 keys to select the "DSC TEST". - Press the key, then select the station (name or MMSI number) to be sent the test signal with the keys.
 This directory uses the Individual Directory information. - 4.
 If "Manual" is selected in the previous step, enter the MMSI number (nine digits) which you want to send the test signal to.
-To do this, press the keys to scroll through numbers "0-9," then press the key to move the entry location to the right.
-If a mistake was made entering in the MMSI number, repeat pressing the microphone's $\bigcirc$ key until the wrong number is selected, then press the $\checkmark$ / $\bigcirc$ keys to correct the entry.
-When finished entering the MMSI number, press and hold the $\bowtie$ key.
+To do this, press the / VERTEX STANDARD FIGHT CONTROLL STANDARD STANDARD FIGHT CONTROLL STANDA - 5.
+Press the w key again to transmit the Test signal.

+number, press and hold the m key.

-- 5. Press the Image key again to transmit the Test signal. - 6.
-After the DSC TEST call is transmitted, the GX1150 waits for a reply from the radio which was called, the display will show "WAIT FOR ACK". - 7.
+- 6. After the DSC TEST call is transmitted, the GX1150 waits for a reply from the radio which was called, the display will show "WAIT FOR ACK". - 7.
 When and acknowledgement call is received, the GX1150 will produce a ringing sound and the display will show the bottom display to the right. - 8.
-Press the Exercise key to return the display to the radio operation mode display.
+Press the key to return the display to the radio operation mode display.